SkylineCommunications/dataminer-docs/release-notes/Code_Libraries/Skyline.DataMiner.Core/Skyline.DataMiner.Core.DataMinerSystem/Skyline_DataMiner_Core_DataMinerSystem_Range_1.1.md

 ### 1.1.1.9

-#### New feature - Monitors added to subscribe on view alarm level and view state
+#### New feature - Monitors added to subscribe to view alarm level and view state

 Monitors have been added to subscribe to view alarm level and view state.

-#### Fix - Support scripted connector types
+#### Enhancement - Support added for scripted connector types

-With the introduction of DataAPI and scripted connectors, the *ConnectionType* enum has been extended with the new types.
+With the introduction of the Data API module and scripted connectors, the *ConnectionType* enum has been extended with the new types.

 ### 1.1.1.8